-The Surrey villages of East Horsley and West Horsley have a long and rich history, as evidenced by the considerable number of books listed in our archive
+The Surrey villages of East Horsley and West Horsley have a long and rich history, as evidenced by the considerable number of books listed in our archive.

 The following documents relating to the history of East Horsley and West Horsley are available on this website: